smashedtoatoms/spec-driven-dev/README.md

 development](https://kiro.dev/docs/specs/concepts/) done in a way that doesn't require me to switch editors.
-It was basically stolen from [Ash Explained](https://ashexplained.com/kiro-ide-workflow-claude-code-slash-commands/), but with slightly more generic artifact generation in case Clause Code doesn't work out.
+It was basically stolen from [Ash Explained](https://ashexplained.com/kiro-ide-workflow-claude-code-slash-commands/), but with slightly more generic artifact generation in case Claude Code doesn't work out.

 I use it with Claude Code, but I suspect that as LLM-based coding tools mature, they